lfnaranjo11/snaranjop1.github.io/README.md

 # Personal Responsive Portfolio Website
 ## snaranjop1.github.io
-Web portfolio made for my web development class.

 ### Objective
+Create a responsive portfolio website to show my work in the internet as a web developer.

 ### Technologies used in this project
 - HTML5
 - CSS3
 - Bootstrap 4
 - Javascript

 ### How to run the site locally
 1. Fork or clone the repository
 2. Install npm
 3. Add npm's quick server through: npm install http-server